-If you want to expand your classroom beyond the standard four walls then we have got you covered with these outdoor classroom ideas.
-Here’s how to create your own outdoor classroom.
+If you want to expand your classroom beyond the standard four walls, these outdoor classroom ideas will help.
+Here’s how to create your outdoor classroom.

-Are you a teacher who is looking to adapt and make use of your outdoor space at school?
-Or maybe you’re a parent, grandparent, or caregiver who wants to transform their garden into a place of fun outdoor learning.
-Don’t worry if you have limited green space at home some of these outdoor classroom ideas can be applied on the go or in local parks etc.
+Are you a teacher looking to adapt and use your outdoor space at school?
+Or maybe you’re a parent, grandparent, or caregiver who wants to transform your garden into a place of fun outdoor learning.
+Don’t worry if you have limited green space at home.
+Some outdoor classroom ideas can be applied on the go or even in local parks.

-You don’t have to be a superstar gardener for this either, whether you have a huge garden a small yard or a window ledge there are plenty of ways to use your space effectively.
+You don’t have to be a superstar gardener for this either; whether you have a considerable garden, a small yard, or a window ledge, there are plenty of ways to use your space effectively.

 What to plant?

-It doesn’t need to cost you much to have an effective outdoor learning space.
+It doesn’t need to cost you much to have a practical outdoor learning space.
 There are plenty of ways to encourage outdoor play without breaking the bank.
-Don’t worry if your child doesn’t automatically take to outdoor play either, if it’s new to them it can take time.
-We have chosen a few play ideas you can incorporate into your outdoor classroom to get their imaginations going and find one they can really enjoy getting involved in.
+Don’t worry if your child doesn’t automatically take to outdoor play either; it can take time if it’s new to them.
+We have chosen a few play ideas to incorporate into your outdoor classroom to get their imaginations going.

-Mud glorious mud, make your own mud kitchen
+Mud, glorious mud, create your own mud kitchen

 There are some great tutorials on how to build your own mud kitchen.
-Ket children involved making one with you.
-Or you could buy one ready-made, they’re a great investment for your outdoor learning space.
+Get the children involved in making one with you.
+Or you could buy one ready-made; they’re an excellent investment for your outdoor learning space.

 A lot of thought, attention, and imagination goes into building a fairy house.
-If you want to encourage fairies to live in your garden then of course you need to make it extra special.
+If you want to encourage fairies to live in your garden, you need to make it extra special.

-Limited outdoor space? or bad weather, bring the outdoors indoors and create a fairy garden in a plant pot.
+Do you have limited outdoor space?
+Or bad weather?
+Bring the outdoors indoors and create a fairy garden in a plant pot.

 Make magical woodland potions

-Nature is a great inspiration for budding artists, art is all around you in your outdoor classroom.
-From painting to photography just remember that pretty much anything you would do/teach inside can be brought outdoors and adapted.
+Nature is a great inspiration for budding artists, and art surrounds you in your outdoor classroom.
+Remember that anything you would do/teach inside can be brought outdoors and adapted from painting to photography.

 Get messy and make giant masterpieces